dlt-hub/dlt/docs/website/docs/general-usage/rest-client.md

 4. We pass the parameters to the actual API call to control the data we get back.
 In this case, we ask for 100 issues per page (`"per_page": 100`), sorted by the last update date (`"sort": "updated"`) in descending order (`"direction": "desc"`).
 5. We yield the page from the resource function to the pipeline.
 The `page` is an instance of the [`PageData`](#pagedata) and contains the data from the current page of the API response and some metadata.

 Note that we do not explicitly specify the pagination parameters in the example.
-The `paginate()` method handles pagination automatically: it detects the pagination mechanism used by the API from the response and paginates accordingly.
+The `paginate()` method handles pagination automatically: it detects the pagination mechanism used by the API from the response.
 What if you need to specify the pagination method and parameters explicitly?
 Let's see how to do that in a different example below.

 ### Explicitly specifying pagination parameters